petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/liferay-experience-cloud-self-managed/cloud-setup-and-management/rotating-your-database-password.md

 Your production environment's services restart, and when they're back up, all services that use the database use the new password.

-Next, you'll deploy a patch to your environment.
+Next, you'll walk through the process of [installing a hotfix](./installing-a-hotfix.md).

 ## Relevant Concepts